Graduate Certificate in Museum Practice

 The 12-credit hour curriculum purposefully packages a set of two required and two elective courses that together introduce and build upon a set of core museum-related competencies, including collections management skills, artifact analysis, exhibition design, museum education, grant-writing and public engagement.

-Students must complete 12 graduate-level credits in no more than three years, including two required courses: ANT 5600 Museum Studies (offered annually in fall semester) and ANT 7422 Museum Practicum (offered annually in spring/summer semester).
+Students must complete 12 graduate-level credits in no more than three years, including two required courses: ANT 5600: Museum Studies (offered annually in the fall semester) and ANT 7422: Museum Practicum (offered annually in the spring/summer semester).
 Students will also select two electives from a list of course options in anthropology and allied fields; one of the elective courses must be at the 7000 level.

 The electives are bundled into five different areas of museum practice designed to provide students the flexibility and opportunity to gain greater expertise in the specific area of museum work in which they are most interested.
-Students have the option of pursuing a track or creating their own coursework plan in consultation with the Certificate Director, Dr. Andrew Maske.
+Students can pursue a track or create their own coursework plan in consultation with the Certificate Director Dr. Andrew Maske.

 Current graduate students at Wayne State may be able to count up to nine credits from the graduate certificate toward the coursework requirements for their degree.
 Such arrangements should be considered in consultation with the student's director of graduate studies.